Print-Friendly Version

 When we go around the world, it is like taking the world in our arms; we can cradle it a little bit.

 On March 21, 1999, a bright silver balloon came down from the sky and landed on a desolate desert in Mauritania.
-The landing was an occasion for celebration: it was the third attempt of Bertrand Piccard, a psychiatrist from Lausanne, Switzerland, and Brian Jones, a British hot air balloon instructor, to circumnavigate the globe, and this attempt had been successful!
+The landing was an occasion for celebration: it was the third attempt of Bertrand Piccard, a psychiatrist from Lausanne, Switzerland, and Brian Jones, a British hot air balloon instructor, to circumnavigate the globe, and this attempt was successful!

 Since 1993, balloon teams had made 23 attempts to circumnavigate the globe.
 Piccard himself had launched two of the failed journeys.
 Due to a remarkable concordance of skill and luck, and perhaps also due to the absence of bad luck, the 24th attempt proved successful.